Link Building: The Operations Guide for SEO Teams and Agencies

 HARO (now Connectively), Qwoted, Featured, ProfNet.
 Journalists post requests, sources respond with quotes.
 Conversion to live placement is 4 to 8% on substantive responses.
 Placements land in publications including New York Times, Forbes, Inc, and dozens of trade titles.
 Setup time is low.
 Daily response time investment is moderate (20-40 minutes for a sustainable pace).

-White hat link building follows Google's Spam Policies on link schemes entirely.
+White hat link building follows Google's link spam policy entirely.
 Grey hat operates in policy-ambiguous zones (paid niche edits, sponsored posts without disclosure).
 Black hat violates policy outright (PBNs, comment spam, cloaking).
-Penalty exposure increases monotonically across the spectrum, and the gap between grey and black narrows every algorithm update.
+Penalty exposure increases monotonically across the three.
+One black-hat tactic Google fully neutralized is tiered link building.

 Which Tactics Fall into Each Category?